Fundraising

 You want to take stock of all foundation grantees and determine when you owe them reports when they have deadlines or board meetings, and when you should be applying for renewals.
 With a high-level grants calendar, you should be able to house all your foundation's activity in one place.

 If you owe a report in September, plan an update meeting in March.
-It might be in person or over the phone, but take some time to let your contact at the foundation know how things are going, generally and with your use of the grant funds.
+It might be in person or over the phone, but take some time to let your contact at the foundation know how things are going.
 This is valuable for maintaining the relationship and teeing up the renewal, but it also gives you a chance to explain how things are going.
 This is extremely important if things are changing during your use of the grant.
 Are the results less promising than you expected?
 More promising?
 Different?
 Will it take longer to execute than anticipated?
 Or maybe you are wrapping up early—can you request a renewal grant sooner than anticipated to grow the project?

-Some of these questions might throw up red flags to a grantmaker if they don’t know you well or if they come in over email—but if you can have a conversation with them, you can address these things carefully and candidly.
+Some of these questions might throw up red flags to a grantmaker if they don’t know you well or come in over email—but if you can converse with them, you can address these things carefully and candidly.
 Grantmakers know that things don’t always go according to plan: changes can be okay—even a positive sign if they indicate your nimbleness, your intelligent response in the face of anomalies—but you need to be able to honestly explain the changes and why they aren’t a result of negligence or stupidity.

 The extensiveness of these plans will vary widely based on the organization: how many donors you have, how many major gifts officers, whether you manage your own caseload or just assist the MGOs, and so on.
-What is essential, though—and applies to every organization, no matter the size—is that you have individual plans for each of your donors.
+What is essential, though—and applies to every organization—is that you have individual plans for each of your donors.

 Just as with foundation fundraising, you want to have a major gifts calendar.
 This will likely be a good deal more complex, but it is the same principle.
 Look at each of your major donors—when they gave, how much they gave, how long they’ve been giving, and whether and when they’ve upgraded—and then plan some basic strategy notes.
 If “Sally” makes a gift in September each year, plan to see her a few months earlier to say hello and thank you and to update her.
 If she’s been giving $10,000 a year for five years and is extremely happy with your organization, she’s likely ready for an upgrade—but your cultivation meeting in April or May will help you feel that out.

-Looking at this from a “30,000-foot view” at the beginning of the year aids efficiency, too.
+Looking at this from a “30,000-foot view” at the beginning of the year also aids efficiency.
 You don’t merely want to see a donor four months before he usually makes his gift—you also want to ensure you aren’t flying to Chicago every other week.
 When you have a full major donor calendar prepared, you can look at your donors by city and try to group them: plan to see them three to six months before when they usually make a gift.
 That three-month window gives you plenty of space to group donors into one trip.
-Once you have donor trips set, see what prospects and foundations are in the area, too in order to make your trip as efficient and effective as possible.
+Once you have donor trips set, see what prospects and foundations are in the area to make your trip as efficient and effective as possible.

 When these plans and strategies are in place, fundraising will be less hectic and reactive.
 Your development staff will waste less time and increase the likelihood of hitting—and exceeding—their goals.
 Moreover, this planning should not be a great burden in itself.
 Task various staff persons with preparing these calendars and review them during all-staff meetings.